One.Tel: Litigation

 These criticisms led Justice Austin to observe that "there is a real question whether ASIC should ever bring civil proceedings seeking to prove so many things over such a period of time as in this case."

 One.Tel abroad

 Centrica acquired the UK business of One.Tel in 2001 and ran it successfully for some years.
-On 15 October 2005, Centrica stated that it wished to sell the UK One.Tel to concentrate on its oil and gas businesses.
-On 19 December 2005 The Carphone Warehouse announced it was buying the company to merge its customers with its TalkTalk telecommunications offering.
+On 15 October, 2005, Centrica stated that it wished to sell the UK One.Tel to concentrate on its oil and gas businesses.
+On 19 December, 2005, The Carphone Warehouse announced that it was buying the company to merge its customers with its TalkTalk telecommunications offering.
 The One.Tel UK business was retained as a separate operating company, and not merged into the main TalkTalk Group business.
-In late 2007 the One.Tel name was abolished for new customer acquisition in favour of the TalkTalk brand, though the brand existed (in 2014) for existing customers as 'onetel'.
+In late 2007, the One.Tel name was abolished for new customer acquisition in favour of the TalkTalk brand, though the brand existed (in 2014) for existing customers as 'onetel'.

 Scarlet acquired the Dutch business of One.Tel in 2001, eventually phasing out the name when the Scarlet brand in The Netherlands was rebranded Stipte in June 2014.